Grey Standard Poodle Pencil Drawing of Ava

 Finally, I hope you’ve enjoyed reading about my Grey Standard Poodle Pencil Drawing of Ava.
 If you’re considering commissioning a poodle pencil drawing or a custom portrait of your own dog, please feel free to get in touch.
 I’m always happy to discuss photos and ideas to help create something truly personal.

-Sign up to our Art Blog!
+Subscribe to our Pet Portrait Stories Art Blog!

 Leave a Reply